Rebates for Residential EV Chargers in Florida

 Keys Energy Services - FL

-Keys Energy Services - FL offers rebates for residential EV chargers through a program called "Keys Energy Services - EV Chargers."
+Keys Energy Services - FL has a program called "Keys Energy Services - EV Chargers" that offers rebates for EV Chargers installed in residences.

 The Keys Energy Services - EV Chargers program offers a rebate of $350 - 400 per charger.
 The incentive may cover up to 100% of the project cost.
 The rebate program covers Level 2 EV chargers.